dashawn888/water_mix_solver/README.md

 This is an algorithm to solve a level.

-It works of the concept of always having an empty vial.
-It goes through all possible moves until it fines a set of moves that creates an empty vial.
+It works off the concept of always having an empty vial.
+It goes through all possible moves until it findes a set of moves that creates an empty vial.
 It then repeats the task with the next configuration.

 To build your level place all the vials into the main.py original_vials.